CtrlK

 Conciseness

 The skill is extremely verbose at ~400+ lines.
-It explains concepts Claude would know (what molecular docking is, what PDB files are), includes a 'When to Use This Skill' section that restates obvious triggers, provides extensive best practices lists, citation formatting, and resource descriptions that inflate token count significantly without adding proportional value.
+It explains concepts Claude would know (what molecular docking is, what PDB files are), includes a lengthy 'When to Use This Skill' section that restates obvious triggers, provides extensive resource descriptions that duplicate information already in the body, and includes a 10-item best practices list that largely restates earlier content.
+The overview section explains DiffDock's purpose redundantly.

 1 / 3